 Major General Robert (Bob) E. Schulte served as the Assistant Adjutant General for Army, North Dakota Army National Guard, in Bismarck, North Dakota.
 His responsibilities included assisting the adjutant general in the deployment and coordination of programs, policies and plans affecting the 4,100 members of the North Dakota Army National Guard.

 General Schulte was born December 8, 1936, in Carroll, Iowa.
 He graduated from the South Dakota State College of Agriculture and Mechanic Arts in 1959.
-He attended the Close Combat Course and Day and Night Infiltration Course in 1960; the Armor Officer Basic Course in 1960; Officer Rotary Wing Aviator Course in 1960; Officer Rotary Wing Aviator Course, Phase II in 1961; National Guard Rotary Wing Standardization Course in 1969; The Engineer Officer Basic Correspondence (non-resident) in 1969; Engineer Officer Career Course in 1971; Command and General Staff (resident and non-resident) in 1977.
+He attended the Close Combat Course and Day and Night Infiltration Course in 1960; the Armor Officer Basic Course in 1960; Officer Rotary Wing Aviator Course in 1960; Officer Rotary Wing Aviator Course, Phase II in 1961; National Guard Rotary Wing Standardization Course in 1969; The Engineer Officer Basic Correspondence (non-resident) in 1969; Engineer Officer Career Course in 1971 and Command and General Staff (resident and non-resident) in 1977.

 The general's military decorations and awards include the Meritorious Service Medal with 2 Oak Leaf Clusters; Army Commendation Medal with 1 Oak Leaf Cluster; Army Achievement Medal; Army Reserve Components Achievement Medal with 3 Oak Leaf Clusters; Armed Forces Reserve Medal with 1 Hour Glass Device; National Defense Service Medal; Army Service Ribbon; Overseas Service Medal; Army Reserve Components Overseas Training Ribbon; Master Army Aviator Badge.
-The general's civic affiliations include the National Guard Association of the United States; National Guard Association of North Dakota; Mandan Lions Club; Mandan Elks; Knights of Columbus; American Legion; Mandan Chamber of Commerce; Mandan Athletic and Recreation Club; National Rifle Association; Capital City Gun Club; Ducks Unlimited, Inc.
+The general's civic affiliations include the National Guard Association of the United States; National Guard Association of North Dakota; Mandan Lions Club; Mandan Elks; Knights of Columbus; American Legion; Mandan Chamber of Commerce; Mandan Athletic and Recreation Club; National Rifle Association; Capital City Gun Club and Ducks Unlimited, Inc.